 If you’re running into just as many problems as I was, here are some resources that might help you along the way.

 1. Find a job search site that caters to your needs.

-Sometimes tapping into those big, all-consuming sites seems like the best route, but it might just trigger exhaustion and make you feel hopeless.
+Sometimes tapping into those big, all-consuming sites seems like the best route, and they can be a good jumping-off point.

 Take Après, for example: It’s a site that caters to women returning to the workforce and helps them secure full-time jobs.

 Not only does Après curate a list of jobs from companies that pledge to hire women returning to the workforce, it also offers career coaches and a network.